mviereck/x11docker/README.md

 ## Wayland
 Beside the X servers to choose from there are options `--wayland`, `--weston`, `--kwin` and `--hostwayland` to run pure [Wayland](https://wayland.freedesktop.org/) applications without X.
- - Option `--wayland` automatically set up a Wayland environment with some special environment variables and a dbus system daemon in container to support both QT5 and GTK3 applications.
+ - Option `--wayland` automatically sets up a Wayland environment with some special environment variables and a dbus system daemon in container to support both QT5 and GTK3 applications.
  - Options `--kwin` and `--weston` run Wayland compositors `kwin_wayland` or `weston`.
    - For QT5 applications without option `--wayland` you need to manually add options `--dbus`  and `--env QT_QPA_PLATFORM=wayland`.
  - Option `--hostwayland` can run single applications on host Wayland desktops like Gnome 3, KDE 5 and [Sway](https://github.com/swaywm/sway).